Subscribe your LGL Forms users to Mailchimp or Constant Contact

 Requirements for your form's design

 The first step in building your form is to require that the email address field be completed.
-The email address is important because you need it to be able to send a newsletter, and you also need it to communicate with the donor about their donation, if you are building a donation form.
+The email address is important because you need it in order to be able to send a newsletter, and you also need it to communicate with the donor about their donation, if you are building a donation form.

 Add the "Email" field and mark it required, as shown here:

 If you want to add the donor to your Mailchimp or Constant Contact system, add a field asking submitters to "opt-in" to receive your communications.

 TIP: This is also an opportunity to share the value of receiving your communications with your donors.

 Map the fields in your form

 Now you can set up the mapping for these required fields from the LGL Integration tab, where you can add settings for the form and map all of the form fields to tell the data where to go in your LGL database.
-For both MailChimp and Constant Contact, whether a person is subscribed is a Constituent Categories setting assigned to their record.
+For both Mailchimp and Constant Contact, whether a person is subscribed is indicated by a constituent category that is assigned to their record.
 So once you are in the integration/mapping area, click "Add record type" and choose "Constituent Categories", as shown here:

 This action creates a section in the mapping that you will use to subscribe the donor to Mailchimp or Constant Contact.